no2chem/bigint-hash/README.md

 - __High performance.__ bigint-hash aims to be the fastest way to obtain a hash in Node.js, using N-API bindings to optimized libraries whenever possible.
 This results in up to a 7x speedup over existing libraries, even when not using bigint.
+With xxHash, we can hash at ~2.5M hashes/second.
 See benchmarks [here](https://github.com/no2chem/bigint-hash#performance).

-- __Support for a wide variety of hash algorithms.__ bigint-hash currently supports MD5 and the SHA-1, SHA-2 family of
+- __Support for a wide variety of hash algorithms.__ bigint-hash currently supports MD5, the SHA-1, SHA-2 family of
 hashing algorithms (with OpenSSL) and SHA-3 and Keccak (through the eXtended Keccak Code Package).
+We also now support xxHash, an extremely fast non-cryptographic hash algorithm.
 More algorithms may be supported in the future.

 # Usage